connorslade/afire/examples/README.md

 ## 10 - Threading

-Like Example 01 but the server is started with a threadpool to handle requests.
+Like Example 01 but the server is started with a thread-pool to handle requests.

 This feature is still experimental and doesn't yet support any Middleware : /